Translate

 Mystere 1VA 191/8-NK formally from the Cazaux French Air Force base.

 FX-69 F-104G!
-Wing Belgian Air Force.
+Wing of the Belgian Air Force.
 Seen behind is the Mirage 5BA's of 3Wing BAF, all cocooned.
 The complete list consisted of BA01, 04, 39, 46, 48, 50, 56, 57, 59 and 62.

 There was another area on the Eastside that we could not visit for photography, which held a further fourteen F-104Gs, all ex-BAF and one Meteor NF-11 ex-FAF.